trombik/motbot/docs/README.md

 [a picture follows]
 ```

-When a user mentions the bot in a tweet with a pre-defined hash tag, it
+When a user mentions the bot in a tweet with a pre-defined hashtag, it
 forwards the tweet to the project owner as a possible user submission.
 An
 example: